meilisearch/integration-guides/resources/meilisearch-pre-release-work.md

 📅 Release date: TBD

-## TODO
+## Timelines & steps

 ### Pre-release

-- [ ] Define (with the help of PMs) which integrations should be updated to include the new features in the latest version of Meilisaearch.
-Most of the time, it will be tier #1 integrations.
+- [ ] With the help of the Product team and [this CI](https://github.com/meilisearch/meilisearch/actions/workflows/sdks-tests.yml), define which integrations should be updated and how (New feature?
+Update README?
+Update tests?) -> **Fill in** the "What to implement?" section below in this issue 👇.
-Integration to update: TBD
-- [ ] With the help of [this CI](https://github.com/meilisearch/meilisearch/actions/workflows/sdks-tests.yml) running on `rc0`, define in which SDKs we have to update the tests
-- [ ] Create a branch by running [Octopus script](https://github.com/meilisearch/integration-automations/tree/main/octopus): only open branches for the integrations we choose to update + Kubernetes repository + Cloud provider repository (changing the version) + SDKs/integrations where we must update the test suite.
+- [ ] Create a branch by running [Octopus script](https://github.com/meilisearch/integration-automations/tree/main/octopus): only open branches for the integrations we choose to update (defined in the previous step) + Kubernetes repository + Cloud provider repository (changing the version)
-- [ ] Update integrations according to the new Meilisearch features (cf below which feature and how 👇) ⚠️ If possible, this step is done before pre-release, once the feature is ready thanks to the prototype released by the engine team
+- [ ] Update integrations according to the decisions (cf "What to implement?" section below in this issue 👇) ⚠️ If possible, this step is done before pre-release, once the feature is ready thanks to the prototype released by the engine team
-  - [ ] TBD
-- [ ] Update integrations having failing test suites with the new RC of Meilisearch (refer to this [CI](https://github.com/meilisearch/meilisearch/actions/workflows/sdks-tests.yml))
   - [ ] TBD
 - [ ] Add code samples for the chosen up-to-date integrations with the new version of Meilisearch
 - [ ] Update the library version of the related integrations and prepare the changelogs